martinberger-ch/oci-monitoring/README.md

 31: sa-santiago-1, 32: sa-saopaulo-1, 33: sa-vinhedo-1, 34: uk-cardiff-1, 35: uk-gov-cardiff-1,
 36: uk-gov-london-1, 37: uk-london-1, 38: us-ashburn-1, 39: us-gov-ashburn-1, 40: us-gov-chicago-1,
 41: us-gov-phoenix-1, 42: us-langley-1, 43: us-luke-1, 44: us-phoenix-1, 45: us-sanjose-1): 24
 Do you want to generate a new API Signing RSA key pair?
 (If you decline you will be asked to supply the path to an existing key.)
-[Y/n]:
+[Y/n]: Y
 Enter a directory for your keys to be created [/home/steampipe/.oci]:
 Enter a name for your key [oci_api_key]:
 Public key written to: /home/steampipe/.oci/oci_api_key_public.pem Enter a passphrase for your private key (empty for no passphrase):
+Repeat for confirmation:
 Private key written to: /home/steampipe/.oci/oci_api_key.pem
-Fingerprint: c9:ce:39:fa:20:5f:6f:4b:a2:6b:a5:f3:cf:0e:90:fe
+Fingerprint: b8:1c:03:c9:80:e7:b0:24:38:80:ce:2e:d9:07:6b:48
+Do you want to write your passphrase to the config file?
+(If not, you will need to enter it when prompted each time you run an oci command) [y/N]: y
 Config written to /home/steampipe/.oci/config